This section provides an overview of the Field Editor.

 - Editing Custom Data Fields

-To use the Field Editor, go to Setup > Field Editor.
-This will open the Field Editor screen.
+To use the Field Editor, click the Launchpad icon and click on Setup.
+Next, click the Field Editor tab which will open the Field Editor screen.

 Searching for Data Fields